thatoddmailbox/dotfiles/README.md

 # dotfiles
 Various useful files that belong in a home folder and should be synced across multiple computers.
+These currently assume you're using the bash shell.

 Note that the `.aliases-*` scripts should be included in your `.bashrc` with the `.` command; for example, `. ~/.aliases-git`.
 They are separated so that you can include only the relevant files.